-The purpose of vaccinations is to prevent disease.
+A vaccination is the introduction of vaccine into the body to produce immunity to a specific disease.
 At this time, the majority of vaccines are made to combat viruses.
-Parvovirus Distemper Adenovirus Leptospirosis Parainfluenza Lyme Bordetella Rabies Corona

 Prior to vaccines, people and pets frequently died from viral infections.
 Through scientific advancement and understanding of viruses and the immune system, vaccines have been developed.
 Since the advent of vaccines, death due to viruses that have a vaccine available has significantly declined.

-When a normal, healthy puppy is born, her immune system is considered naïve.
-It has not been exposed to foreign substances or viruses.
-Through her mother's milk, the puppy will gain some immunity from those viruses her mother is protected against.
+When a normal, healthy puppy is born, his immune system is considered naïve; it has not been exposed to foreign substances or viruses.
+Through his mother's milk, the puppy will gain some immunity from those viruses his mother is protected against.
 Unfortunately, this maternal immunity is temporary.
 In the first 5 to 6 weeks of life, the mother's antibodies are sufficient to keep the puppy immune from most common viruses.
 At about 5 to 6 weeks, this immunity begins to wane.
-By age 20 weeks, the maternal antibodies are gone and the puppy must now rely on her own immune system to fight off viruses.
-Without prior exposure to a specific virus, her immune system can rapidly become overwhelmed as the live, active virus takes over.
+By age 20 weeks, the maternal antibodies are gone and the puppy must now rely on his own immune system to fight off viruses.
+Without prior exposure to a specific virus, his immune system can rapidly become overwhelmed as the live, active virus takes over.

-The purpose of vaccination is to prepare and arm her immune system for the time when it will be exposed to certain viruses.
-Vaccination prepares her immune system for an invasion and results in rapid destruction of virus and maintains the health of the dog.
+The purpose of vaccination is to prepare and arm his immune system for the time when it will be exposed to certain viruses.
+Vaccination prepares his immune system for an invasion and results in rapid destruction of virus and maintains the health of the dog.

 Without vaccination, the dog must be exposed to and survive the viral attack in order to develop immunity from future invasions.
 Vaccination bypasses this by exposing the dog to disabled or killed virus.
 This results in stimulation of the immune system as though a live virus has invaded but the dog does not get ill.
 Now, the immune system is prepared for future viral attacks.